 Michael Connelly doesn’t need an introduction.
 He is the popular author of detective novels and other crime fiction, notably those featuring LAPD Detective Hieronymus “Harry” Bosch and criminal defense attorney Mickey Haller.
 Connelly has won every major award given to mystery writers, including the Edgar Award, Anthony Award, Macavity Award, and Los Angeles Times Best Mystery/Thriller Award to name a few.
-He did a short interview a while ago with Barnes & Noble in which he talked about his inspiring authors, creation of Harry Bosch and importance of character development in writing crime fiction.
+In this video, Connelly talks to Sam Jones about the circumstances leading up to writing the Bosch books.

-Personally what I have found interesting in Connelly’s novels is the fact that they often reference world events, such as September 11 or the beating of Rodney King.
+Personally what we have found interesting in Connelly’s novels is the fact that they often reference real world events, such as September 11 or the beating of Rodney King.
 Additionally as he has gone through different stages of his life, his books have also gone through a cycle of evolution with him.
 Events that might not be considered as world changing are included in some of the books because they are of personal interest to Connelly.
-In Angels Flight, Detective Bosch investigates the murder of an eleven-year old girl.
-This was written during Connelly’s early years as a father of a daughter and it hit close to home and he wrote about his biggest fear as a parent.

 Connelly was born in Philadelphia, Pennsylvania, the second oldest child of W. Michael Connelly, a property developer, and Mary Connelly, a homemaker.
 According to him, his father was a frustrated artist who encouraged his children to want to succeed in life and was a risk taker who alternated success with failure in his pursuit of a career.
 Connelly’s mother was a fan of crime fiction and introduced her son to the world of mystery novels.